Mid-atlantic grain confernce

 TRACKS & SESSIONS

 Reducing tillage in organic systems can save labor and energy and improve beneficial insect habitat, but it may also reduce yields and weed control.
-This study compared three complementary tillage strategies within a corn–soy–wheat rotation: relay cover cropping with no pre-plant tillage, shallow tillage using a high-speed compact disk, and a rotational no-till soybean phase.
+In this session, participants will learn what happened when Penn State researchers compared three reduced tillage strategies within a corn–soy–wheat rotation: relay cover cropping with no pre-plant tillage, shallow tillage using a high-speed compact disk, and a rotational no-till soybean phase.

 The treatments differed in tillage intensity, insect and weed pressure, crop yields, and net income, highlighting important tradeoffs.
-Although the project emphasized corn and soybean production more than winter wheat, the results offer practical insights for organic grain farmers interested in reducing tillage while balancing productivity and profitability.
+The results offer practical insights for organic grain farmers interested in reducing tillage while balancing productivity and profitability.

 Every crop should be planted after its most suitable predecessor so that competition is checked by the vigor of the crop.
 Each plant species alters soil conditions, and traditional cropping systems that have stood the test of time use this principle to give crops an advantage over weeds.